caseymeili/Ketogenic-Diet-TMEV/README.md

 # Ketogenic Diet TMEV

 ### Raw Data Processing and Alpha Diversity
 Raw 16S data processed using mothur v.1.48.3.
 Pipeline adapted from mothur MiSeq SOP, https://mothur.org/wiki/miseq_sop/.
+Alpha diversity analysis is included as part of the mothur pipeline.
+Beta diversity and differential taxa analysis were conducted with R and RStudio version 2024.04.2+764.
+Primary packages include Phyloseq, vegan, and ggplot2.
+All packages are listed in the corresponding R scripts.

 **Required File for Sequence Processings**
 - SILVA database (release 138.2) obtained from: https://mothur.org/wiki/silva_reference_files/